ariga/atlas/doc/md/deployment/intro.md

 ### Encryption

-Atlas uses [tink](https://github.com/google/tink), a battle-tested encryption library created at Google, to encrypt all sensitive information.
-Following recommendations from the developers of tink, Atlas uses [AEAD](https://developers.google.com/tink/aead?hl=en) encryption with an AES256_GCM type key.

 On its first run, Atlas generates a keyset.json file under `$HOME/.atlas/` containing an encryption keyset for you.
 Do not lose this file!
-Without this file you cannot later decrypt any database credentials that save to Atlas.
+Without this file you cannot later use any database credentials that save to Atlas.

 If you want to generate this key yourself, you can